github-samples/securing-your-code/_labs/lab1.md

 > We recommend opening up two browser windows, one with the lab and one with the working copy of your repo!
 -->

-## Forking the repository
+## Creating the repository

-In this exercise, you will fork a repository with code from which you can work to test our the GHAS capabilities.
+In this exercise, you will create a repository with code from which you can work to test the GHAS capabilities.

 1. Navigate to +++https://github.com/Ignite-GHAS-Workshop/ghas-workshop-repo+++ in your browser.
 2. Click the green **Use this template** button in the upper right corner of the page.